Wh3g/Wh3g/README.md

 # Willoughby Hood

-I'm currently a Software Pioneer in Albany Beck's Tech Academy, focussing on skills such as Java, Python, and SQL.
+I'm currently a Intern at AutogenAI.
 Previously completed a Software Development BootCamp with Makers Academy.
 I have experience in a number of different languages and technologies such as Java, Ruby on Rails, Python, and Javascript.
 Before joining Makers I worked in email marketing as well as working for a primary school as a teaching assistant.

 ## Contacts